-Chapters are encouraged to sponsor ACI conventions, which require a serious commitment of time by the chapter and are often scheduled as much as 5 years in advance.
-ACI has developed a guidebook to help Chapters understand how to plan and operate a successful convention.
+Chapters are encouraged to sponsor ACI conventions, which require a serious commitment of time by the chapter and are often scheduled as much as five (5) years in advance.
+ACI has developed a guidebook to help chapters understand how to plan and operate a successful convention.
 For more information, click here.

 When organizing a seminar and program, ask the question, “If this event is not held, would it be missed?”
 Remember that every organization in your locality is planning programs.
 Make your programs essential to ensure high attendance.

-When researching locations to hold chapter meetings, seminars, or certification exams, remember that, when dealing with hotels, everything is negotiable.
-Despite the “rules” that the hotel employee may explain, bringing an event to the facility and the potential for repeat business is important to the hotel.
+When researching locations to hold chapter meetings, seminars, or certification exams, remember that, when dealing with venues, everything is negotiable.
+Despite the “rules” that the venue employee may explain, bringing an event to the facility and the potential for repeat business is important to the venue.
 Negotiate to obtain the best deal for your chapter.

 Once you have arranged the location, begin organizing setup arrangements:

-Check-In Table: A table and two chairs are needed for the chapter Secretary or Treasurer to check registrations and accept payments.
+- Check-In Table – A table and two (2) Chairpersons are needed for the chapter Secretary or Treasurer to check registrations and accept payments.
 Some chapters use tickets; others rely on badges.
-A small cash box (with sufficient change) is needed for those paying with cash on-site.
-For credit/debit card transactions on-site, it is easy to obtain a card reader through Square, Inc. The check-in table may be inside or outside of the room but must be placed strategically to control the entrance.
+A small cash box (with enough change) is needed for those paying with cash on-site.
+For credit/debit card transactions on-site, it is easy to obtain a card reader through Square, Inc. The check-in table may be inside or outside of the room, but must be placed strategically to control the entrance.

 The speakers’ lectern, screen, and microphone should be behind and to one side of the speakers’ table whenever possible, especially when there is a technical program.
 Always provide a public address system.
 Many speakers lecture in low tones, and some may have an accent.
 Amplification makes dialogue more understandable.